yonkeltron/scosugbot/README.md

 directory and the appropriate data will be read from the Gemfile without issue.

+# Run the tests

+Once you have installed the requirements, you can run the tests with little more than a `bundle exec rake`.
+Make sure MongoDB is running as the test suite also serves as a way to veryify connectivity and environmental configuration.

+The tests are not so speedy because they actually have to do some database hitting but I hope to make them faster in the future.
+Improvements welcome.

 # Language
 Right now, scosug has some foul language in its vocabulary.
 Enjoy.

 # ToDos
+* Migrate to snippets system to provide better separation of concerns
 * Weather plugin